bdeployteam/bdeploy/doc/retypeuser/experts/system.md

 Group Name Field | The field which should be used as source for the _name_ of the group, which is used as a display name in [User Groups](/experts/system/#user-groups) management.
 Group Description Field | The field which should be used as source for the _description_ of the group.
 Follow Referrals | Specifies whether the authentication process should follow referrals or not.
+Periodically sync users and groups | A flag that marks the connection to be selected for [LDAP Synchronization Job](/experts/system/#ldap-synchronization-job).
+If not selected, users and groups can be imported only manually via _Import_ action in Admin UI.

 #### LDAP Import Users and Groups